 Mineral makeup is a relatively new phenomenon and is known as skin loving makeup.
-Mineral makeup contains minerals to help strengthen and support the skin, vitamins to improve the skin's condition and anti-oxidants to protect against free radicals.
+Mineral makeup contains minerals to help strengthen and support the skin, vitamins to improve the skin’s condition and anti-oxidants to protect against free radicals.
 Mineral makeup gives a natural finish.
-Although most of the mineral makeup currently available are in powder form, more and more brands are developing liquid foundations including Estee Lauder who have recently launched Nutritious which retails at £25 and is gentle enough for sensitive skin.
+Although most of the mineral makeup currently available are in powder form, more and more brands are developing liquid foundations including INIKA Certified Organic Makeup, there liquid foundation has the added benefit of hyaluronic acid, and retails from $45.

 Tinted moisturiser is the ideal summer time foundation because it is much lighter and is suited to warm conditions.
 The light coverage allows you to tan while protecting your skin from sun damage with high SPFs.
 Tinted moisturisers can usually be worn a shade or two darker than normal foundations as they blend in very naturally with your natural skin tone.
 Tinted moisturisers are usually suited to all skin types.
-We recommend Laura Mercier Tinted Moisturiser for a lovely, natural sunkissed glow and the protection of SPF20.
+We recommend Laura Mercier Tinted Moisturiser $45 for a lovely, natural sunkissed glow and the protection of SPF20.